kyegomez/AthenaOS/README.md

 # AthenaOS 🏛️ 🦉 🕊️

-Welcome to the **AthenaOS** project!
-Named after the Greek goddess of wisdom, AthenaOS aims to redefine operating systems through its revolutionary features and design principles.
+Welcome to the **AthenaOS**!
+AthenaOS aims to redefine operating systems through integrating millions of swarming autonomous AI agents.

 ## 🏺 Welcome to AthenaOS 🦉